robgridley/ghostscript/README.md

 # Ghostscript PHP

-Yet another Ghostscript PHP wrapper for converting PDFs to images.
-This library passes strings to and from stdin and stdout rather than using input and output files.
+Yet another Ghostscript PHP wrapper for converting PDFs (or PS/EPS files) to images.
+This library accepts strings or streams and input and returns the output as a string.

 ## Installation